 Atlanta’s Millennial Relocators What brings Millennials to the Peach City, and what makes them want to stay?

 More than 83.1 million Millennials live in the United States, and more and more are choosing Atlanta as word spreads that the city is an attractive place to live.
-Last fall, Money.com named Atlanta the No. 2 best city for Millennials, reporting its calculations were based on “places where job growth is projected to be above average; food, rent and other necessities are relatively affordable; and there are high concentrations of grocery stores, pharmacies, laundromats, and other amenities.”
+Niche.com, a website that ranks cities and neighborhoods, ranked both Atlanta and Sandy Springs in its top 25 of “2017 Best Cities for Millennials,” reporting its calculations were based on “the number of millennial residents, job opportunities, and access to bars, restaurants, and affordable housing.”

 As the city continues to grow, so does its reputation in a variety of professions, garnering nicknames like “Hollywood of the South” and “The Southeast Center of Innovation,” and Millennials — defined as that generational group of people who reached adulthood near 2000 — will continue to seek it out as a great new place to call home.